Inspection Reports for

 Deficiencies (3)

-Failed to monitor expiration dates on medications, including expired Simethicone and Vitamin E found on medication carts.
+The facility failed to monitor expiration dates on medications, including expired Simethicone and Vitamin E found in medication carts.
+Medications were not consistently checked every shift as required.

 Report Facts